Banking in Nigeria: Background

-In 1892, the African Banking Corporation and the Bank of British West Africa, now First Bank of Nigeria, were established in Nigeria.
-In 1925, Due to some difficulties the bank folded up its activities and the Bank of British West Africa Limited (BBWA) was established to take over the activities of African Banking corporation.
-The Bank of British West Africa Limited opened its first branch in Lagos in 1894, in the later part of the same year ,the name of the bank was change to Standard Bank of Nigeria known as the First Bank of Nigeria limited [now a public limited company PLC. the Anglo-Egyptian Bank and National Bank of South Africa gave birth to Barclays Bank in Nigeria.
+In 1892, the African Banking Corporation and the Bank of British West Africa, now the First Bank of Nigeria, were established in Nigeria.
+In 1925, Due to some difficulties the bank folded up its activities and the Bank of British West Africa Limited (BBWA) was established to take over the activities of the African Banking Corporation.
+The Bank of British West Africa Limited opened its first branch in Lagos in 1894; in the later part of the same year the name of the bank was changed to Standard Bank of Nigeria known as the First Bank of Nigeria Limited [now a public limited company, PLC.
+The Anglo-Egyptian Bank and the National Bank of South Africa gave birth to Barclays Bank in Nigeria.
 In 1948, the British and French Bank for Commerce and Industry started operations in Nigeria, which metamorphosed into the United Bank for Africa.
-The first domestic bank In Nigeria was established in 1929 and called Industrial and Commercial Bank.
+The first domestic bank In Nigeria was established in 1929 and called the Industrial and Commercial Bank.
 The bank liquidated in 1930 and was replaced by Mercantile Bank in 1931.
 The African Continental Bank was created in 1949 as the only sustainable indigenous bank after the liquidation of the Industrial and Commercial Bank.
 The year 1947 shows the emergence of an agricultural bank called the Nigerian Farmers and Commercial Bank.

 The modified universal banking model

-In 2010, the Central Bank of Nigeria re-modified the existing universal banking model that permits a commercial banking license holder to operate in other non-core banking, either directly or indirectly, through designated subsidiaries.
-The introduction of this scheme classifies banking licenses into commercial, Merchant and Specialised/Development Banking Licenses.
+In 2010, the Central Bank of Nigeria re-modified the existing universal banking model that permits a commercial banking license holder to operate in other non-core banking activities, either directly or indirectly, through designated subsidiaries.
+The introduction of this scheme classifies banking licenses into commercial, merchant, and specialised Development Banking Licenses.